AlexanderAmelkin/bitbucket-git-hooks-for-jira/README.md

 The file format is JSON (with comments) and the contents are self-documented.<br>
 This file must reside in the same directory with the validate-issue.js script.

+# System prerequisites

+This project assumes that you have the following components installed on your server:

+  1. Atlassian Bitbucket Server version 5.0.1 or newer (although should work for older versions as well)
+  2. node.js framework with `node` executable.
+     On Linux that requires installation of `nodejs-legacy` package.
+     On Windows it is sufficient to install the generic node.js package from http://nodejs.org
+  3. Atlassian JIRA (may reside on another host, but should be accessible via network)

+It is also recommended to have a special service account enabled in JIRA.
+The account should have a read-only access to all projects.
+Use that account in validate-issue.conf.

 # Installing for a single repository

 The scripts must be installed in the repository's directory inside Bitbucket Server: